DalgoT4D/warehouse-setup-service/app/terraform_files/createSuperset/README.txt

 alb_name      = "rails-alb-1  "             ⇐ Load Balancer name
 cur_vpc       = "vpc-XXXXXXXXXXXXXXXXX"     ⇐ Current VPC Name
 appli_ec2     = "i-YYYYYYYYYYYYYYYYY"       ⇐ ec2 instance on aws
+neworg_port   = 9990                        ⇐ Container port for the new organization
+neworg_name   = "mydemongo2.dalgo.in"       ⇐ Domain name for the new organization
+rule_priority = 100                         ⇐ Priority for the load balancer rule (1-50000)
 # End
-new port, rule priority and host header write into neworg.json file as shown below.

-[
-    { "port": 9990, "priority": 110, "header": "mydemongo2.dalgo.in" }
-]

-So if you want to add another org, just add another json entry.

-[
-    { "port": 9990, "priority": 110, "header": "mydemongo2.dalgo.in" },
-    { "port": 8883, "priority": 120, "header": "mydemongo4.dalgo.in" }
-]

-Similarly if you want to delete an entry, remove a specific json entry.
-[
-    { "port": 9990, "priority": 110, "header": "mydemongo2.dalgo.in" },
-]
+The rule_priority parameter defines the priority for the load balancer rule (values between 1-50000).
+If not specified, it defaults to 200.
+Each rule must have a unique priority number, with higher numbers having lower precedence.
+It is recommended to use values with gaps (e.g., 100, 200, 300) to allow for inserting rules in between if needed later.

-Make sure the above port entry should match the CONTAINER_PORT entry , else your superset application and aws configuration will mismatch.
+Make sure the above port entry (neworg_port) should match the CONTAINER_PORT entry, else your superset application and aws configuration will mismatch.

 Prerequisite / Execution Environment
 ================================
 Unlike bash and python3 , which are usually installed on the system by default.
-Terraform you have to manually install with aws credentials, both are must, because terraform uses aws api’s as part of resource creation on aws infrastructure in your account.
+Terraform you have to manually install with aws credentials, both are must, because terraform uses aws api's as part of resource creation on aws infrastructure in your account.

 provider "aws" {